Katoch: History

 The main branch of the Katoch clan were the rulers of the Kangra State, which was, by some accounts, the most prominent kingdom between the Ravi and Sutlej in the pre-modern period.

 The Kangra State was also known as Trigadh, a name derived from the ancient Trigarta Kingdom mentioned in the Mahabharata.
 The tradition holds that the Katoch were the rulers of Kangra from the times of Mahabharata till the pre-independence era.

 In the pre-modern period, the hill states of the modern Himachal Pradesh are said to have constantly warred with each other, despite relations of kinship and intermarriage.
 In 1333, under the reign of Raja Prithvi Chand, Mohammad Bin Tughlaq attacked Kangra with 100,000 men.
 Only 10 of them returned to Delhi and were executed by the emperor.
-Then they were brought under the Mughal suzerainty by the emperor Akbar.
+Emperor Akbar had failed to conquer them despite a siege of 10 years.
+Then they were brought under the Mughal suzerainty by the emperor Jehangir.
+Emperor Jahangir captured the Kangra fort in 1610, annexing the surrounding area.
 The Mughal control was limited, however.
 The rulers of the states retained a fair degree of independence.
-Emperor Jahangir captured the Kangra fort in 1610, annexing the surrounding area and reducing the Katoch rajas to the status of vassals.

-After the decline of the Mughal power, Raja Ghamand Chand (r.
-1751–1774) recovered most of the territory earlier ceded to the Mughals.
-Raja Sansar Chand (r.
-1775–1823) established the supremacy of Kangra over all the surrounding hill states.
+Multiple attacks by Katochs, Sikhs, and Marathas, led to the decline of the Mughal power.
+This led Raja Ghamand Chand (r.
+1751–1774) to recover the fort and he also recovered most of the territory earlier ceded to the Mughals.
+His grandson, Maharaja Sansar Chand (r.
+1775–1823) established the supremacy of Kangra over all the surrounding hill states and captured lands till Lahore(later lost to Sikh Maharaja Ranjit Singh).
 During his reign, Kangra became a major centre for the arts and several palaces were built.